Skip to Content

 Inside the Palazzo Hotel, the Waterfall Atrium is a breathtaking indoor garden featuring lush floral arrangements, towering waterfalls, and seasonal decor.

-The atrium’s design changes throughout the year, incorporating themed displays for holidays and special occasions.
+The atrium’s design changes throughout the year, incorporating themed displays for holidays and special occasions, making for one of the more romantic things to do in Las Vegas.

 This tranquil space offers a peaceful retreat from the casino floor, where visitors can admire the artistry of the floral arrangements and capture stunning photos.
 The elegant ambiance of the Palazzo makes this one of the most visually captivating free things to do in Las Vegas.